 “Private companies thrive by putting on other hats and knowing what their customers need and want,” Logan says.

-But there are fundamental issues that cannot be solved by technology alone — like the high costs of EVs, the reliability of multimodal transportation, and breaking down a culture that prioritizes private gas-powered vehicles.
-That’s where stronger collaboration within sustainable mobility ecosystems can make a difference.
+But there are fundamental issues that cannot be solved by technology alone — like the high costs of EVs, the reliability of multimodal public transport, and breaking down a culture that prioritizes private gas-powered vehicles.
+That’s where stronger collaboration within sustainable transport ecosystems can make a difference.

 Many mobility software work with public agencies to integrate their solutions into local infrastructure and communities.
 Public agencies benefit from this collaboration too, rallying innovative partners to provide consumer-focused resources and expertise.

-But an optimum environment for maximizing these partnerships is one where mobility data can be shared with minimal friction and fragmentation.
+But to maximize these partnerships and build a reliable sustainable mobility plan, mobility data must be shared with minimal friction and fragmentation.

 That means using automation and standardization strategically to quickly understand how we can give people the highest degree of transportation access in the least carbon-intensive ways possible.